slawinski/slawinski-dev/blog/email-subscription-using-netlify-functions-and-convertkit.md

 npm init -y
 ```

-This will setup package.json just for the subscribe.js and will enable us to now run:
+This will setup package.json just for the `/subscribe` and will enable us to install packages in subfolder:

 ```bash
 npm i axios
 ```

-Because we'll be using it in our `subscribe.js` function, which is following:
+We'll be using this package in our `subscribe.js` function, which is following:

 ```javascript
 const axios = require('axios');